 We understand that we're not a nation of takers (as Paul Ryan once regrettably put it), but how entitlement programs that far exceed our ability to pay for them "free us to take the risks that make this country great" is gobbledygook of the first order.
 It reeks of caffeine and the smug satisfaction familiar to all writers, who, upon crafting a sentence that is full of sound and fury signifying nothing, ignore the editor's imperative: Delete, delete, delete.
 Or as I prefer to put it, kill your little darlings.

 What it all really means, of course, is that Barack Obama has been liberated by a second term, free to take risks that he hopes will make his legacy great.
 This is his moment, his emancipation proclamation, his hinge point of history -- and there's no looking back now.

-4. Ask Rufus: The toughest and the greatest LOCAL COLUMNS
+4. Ask Rufus: The Cotton Plant LOCAL COLUMNS